idontknowwhatimdoing/dotfiles/README.md

 ```
 ./set-theme.sh [<theme>]
 ```
-(restart your shell and window manager to apply all changes)

 ### chcl.sh
 Use this script if you want to modify a specific color across the entire theme config.